AbdallahHossam0/NTI_EmbeddedLinux/Notes/1-Linux_Admin/1- Introduction.md

 - grep -v <text>: show anything that don't include the text passed
 - uname -a: to show all the system information
 - curl ifconfig.me: to get my global ip address that will help me stablish a ssh connection through different networks
+- basename: if you give a relative path to a dir => it will extract the dir name from the path

 Notes: ~ means /home/current_user \
 cd - means the back directory \